silva-erick/nat-js/README.md

 The test.htm file can be run locally, there's no need to copy it to a webserver.
 I've tried to coverage all of the api on it and you can learn how each class and each method works and must be called.

 The nat.htm file <b>must</b> be copied to a webserver since you cannot download the data file when on file:// protocol.
+It demonstrates how a text can be tokenized and how to process the result.

+The test-frequencies.htm file <b>must</b> be copied to a webserver since you cannot download the data file when on file:// protocol.
+It demonstrates how to analyze frequency distribution of tokens, syllables, chars and word length.